Edinburgh Christmas trains: LNER and ScotRail cancellations and disruption

 With a short time left until Christmas Day 2022, what are the train schedules like from Edinburgh, in lieu of continued industrial action?

-As many Edinburghers start planning their escape routes during one of the busiest commuting times of the year, the Christmas break, there is always the question of whether public transport will run a skeletal service across their services.
+As many residents in Edinburgh start planning their escape routes during one of the busiest commuting times of the year, the Christmas break, there is always the question of whether public transport will run a skeletal service across their services.

 In particular, with news that the AA have issued an amber traffic alert for the Friday and Saturday before Christmas, there seems now more than ever to be an incentive to use the train service.